xuri/excelize-doc/en/workbook.md

 func (f *File) CopySheet(from, to int) error
 ```

 CopySheet provides a function to duplicate a worksheet by gave source and target worksheet index.
 Note that currently doesn't support duplicate workbooks that contain tables, charts or pictures.
-For Example:
+For example:

 ```go
 // Sheet1 already exists...